underlines/awesome-ml/llm-tools.md

 - [open-interpreter](https://github.com/KillianLucas/open-interpreter) lets LLMs run code (Python, Javascript, Shell, and more) locally.
 You can chat with Open Interpreter through a ChatGPT-like interface in your terminal
 - [ClipboardConqueror](https://github.com/aseichter2007/ClipboardConqueror) a novel omnipresent copilot alternative designed to bring your very own LLM AI assistant to any text field
 - [Chat With RTX](https://www.nvidia.com/en-us/ai-on-rtx/chat-with-rtx-generative-ai/) by NVIDIA using Tensore Cores locally to run LLMs fast with a local RAG workflow.
+- [msty](https://msty.app/) offline-first closed source (but free) GUI with support for llama, mixtral, qwen, llava, gemma and online APIs like openai, gemini, groq, claude etc with advanced features like split chat, in chat editing, prompt templates, sticky prompt

 ## Web GUIs